jjbuck/jonathanjbuck-website/content/about.md

 showpagemeta = false
 +++

 Educated at Georgia Tech, where I received a BS and MS in mechanical engineering.
-I currently live and work in the San Francisco Bay Area.
+I currently live and work in the San Francisco Bay Area..